mobiliza/ultra-tiny-lms-challenge/README.md

 We expect a fully responsive solution and we want to evaluate your styling skills (CSS, styled-components, whatever) so if you're going to use a CSS library, customize it a bit.

-It's important that we can run your application so please provide a `readme.md` with instructions on how to run it and/or deploy it for free somewhere you know (Bonus points for that).
+It's important that we can run your application with instructions on how to run it and/or deploy it for free somewhere you know.

 After a successful submission we will invite you to a online chat in order to talk about your design choices and how you would develop specific new features on top of what you build.
 Please be ready.

 ## Submission

-In order to submit this challenge, please create a private repository and share it with us (pedromuller, luckasfrigo, felipeferreiraads, KZTN, betofigueiredo, francardoso, Brusifer).
-We ask you not to make it public before June 2021.
+In order to submit this challenge, please create a private repository and share it with us (KZTN, betofigueiredo, tejota and andressafgd).
+We ask you not to make it public before April 2025.
 After that you should definitely make it public and add it to your portfolio.